• Skip to primary navigation

 After our recent experience at the Knordic Spa, we have the following suggestions to enhance any visitor experience:

-• We were advised that to avoid the big morning rush, it was best to arrive in mid/late afternoon.
-After our visit (we arrived just after lunch), we wish we had gone later in the day for a more tranquil experience and to get the full ambiance of the twinkling lights placed throughout.
-When we left – around 4:30pm – the changing rooms were very busy with people leaving.
+• We were advised that to avoid the big morning rush, arriving in mid/late afternoon was best.
+After our visit (we arrived just after lunch), we wished we had gone later in the day for a more tranquil experience and to get the full ambiance of the twinkling lights placed throughout.
+When we left – around 4:30 pm – the changing rooms were jam-packed with people leaving.

 • We were also told that most people stay around 2-4 hours.
 We left after 3 and were satisfied with that amount of time.